dlosatoes/aioflureedb/README.md

 ### Roadmap for 0.1 version.

 * Implement dir support for __getattr__ based APIs
-* Implement "for in" and keys() support for networks and databases square brackets API.
 * Add some walk through code for non-happy-paths
 * Get feedback from fluree slack
 * Any API changes resulting from feedback